 - VII.
 Ensure all relevant policies and forms are widely accessible to applicants and tenants - VIII.
 Ensure that all standards are met according to AHO policies, SEARMS policies - IX.
-Ensure there are sufficient systems for monitoring compliance with the AHO policies, (name of orgs) policies and relevant legislation eligibility for housing
+Ensure there are sufficient systems for monitoring compliance with the AHO policies, (name of orgs) policies and relevant legislation

-Housing Officer Receive and respond to enquiries regarding access to and

-Housing Officer Effectively assess eligibility and priority of applications for housing provide reports to the Board

-Housing Officer to provide appropriate tenancy management services

-Operations Manager To monitor the demand and allocation of affordable housing and

-CEO Ensure that policies and procedures are being adhered to by staff
+Housing Officer Receive and respond to enquiries regarding access to and eligibility for housing Housing Officer Effectively assess eligibility and priority of applications for housing Housing Officer to provide appropriate tenancy management services Service Delivery Manager To monitor the demand and allocation of affordable housing and provide reports to the Board CEO Ensure that policies and procedures are being adhered to by staff and provide necessary training where required

 Legislation Residential Tenancies Act 2010

-AHO Housing Access Policy

-AHO Housing Eligibility Policy

-NSW Affordable Housing Ministerial Guidelines 2017-18

 Related policy Complaints and Appeals Policy

-Affordable Housing Policy
+NSW Affordable Housing Ministerial Guidelines 2020-21

 Child Protection Policy

 AHO Housing Services Guidelines and Policy Framework